 As parents, we want to give our kids great gifts at Christmas.
-We get their wish lists and get as much as our budget allows.
-But what if we focused on making memories instead of tons of gifts?
+We get their wish lists and buy as much as our budget allows.
+But what if we focused on making memories instead of gifts galore?

-Christmas comes and we give our kids the gifts.
-They are excited at first, but as a few months pass by, they grow bored with the present and it sits on a shelf or at the bottom of their toy box.
+Every year when Christmas comes, we give our kids oodles of gifts.
+They’re excited at first, yes.
+But as a few months pass by, they grow bored.
+Those much-desired presents end up sitting on a shelf or at the bottom of the toy box.

-Instead of spending all the money you have budgeted on physical gifts, give them fewer presents and use most of your Christmas money for making memories with your child.
+Instead of spending all the money you have budgeted on physical gifts, give fewer presents.
+Then use most of your Christmas money for making memories with your child.

 Here’s an example.
-Instead of spending $200 on presents, spend $25 on presents and use the other $175 on an overnight camping trip that they will remember for the rest of their lives.
-Or instead of giving your child a bunch of toys that they will stop playing with in a few weeks, use some of the money to take them to a movie followed by a trip to the ice cream shop.
-Or instead of spending all of your Christmas money on toys, use the money to buy some board games you can play together as a family.
+Instead of spending $200 on presents, spend $25 on presents and use the other $175 on an overnight camping trip.
+Kids are sure to remember that for the rest of their lives.
+Or instead of giving your child a bunch of toys that will quickly grow obsolete, use some of the money to take them to a movie.
+Follow that up with a trip to the ice cream shop.
+Or instead of spending all your Christmas money on toys, use the money to buy some board games.
+Then play them together as a family all year long.

-But the time and resources you spend on making memories with your child, will never be forgotten.
-Think about your own childhood, what do you remember the most?
-More than likely it’s the trip you took with your parents or the amusement park you went to together or the little things like making Christmas cookies together.
+But the time and resources you spend on making memories with your child will never be forgotten.
+Think about your own childhood.
+What do you remember the most?
+More than likely, it’s the trip you took with your parents or the amusement park you visited.
+It’s probably the little things like making Christmas cookies together.

-We are not buying our adult kids any presents this year.
+This year, we aren’t buying our adult kids any presents.
 Instead, we decided to use the money to go to Disney World together.
-Even as adults, they will enjoy this and remember it for the rest of their life.
+Even as adults, they will enjoy this and remember it for the rest of their lives.

-Remember this…more than any “toy” you can buy them, your kids want to spend time with you.
+Remember: More than any “toy” you can buy, your kids want to spend time with you.
 They want to make memories with you that will last a lifetime.